zakagan/WordFormable/README.md

 So the time complexity of each individual token comparison is fairly constant, leaving the total time complexity of this solution to be O(N).

-Thus WordPercentTable is dependent only on the number of words within the file.
+Thus WordPercentTable is dependent primarily on the total number of words within the file.
 This leads to a somewhat unexpected result where, given two files with identical file size, the calculation will complete faster for the file with a larger M. That's because the text-file's size is proportional to N*M, so the file with longer words will also have a fewer total number of words.

 More On WordPercentPrecomputeSort
 -------